shuohangwang/SeqMatchSeq/README.md

 th mainDt.lua
 ```

-"squad_preprocess.sh" will download the datasets and preprocess the SQuAD corpus into the files
+`squad_preprocess.sh` will download the datasets and preprocess the SQuAD corpus into the files
 (train.txt dev.txt) under the path "data/squad/sequence" with the format:

 >sequence1(Doument) \t sequence2(Question) \t sequence of the positions where the answer appear
 in Document (e.g. 3 4 5 6)  \n

-"mainDt.lua" will first initialize the prepossed data and word embeddings into a Torch format and
+`mainDt.lua` will first initialize the prepossed data and word embeddings into a Torch format and
 then run the alogrithm.
 As this code is run through multiple CPU cores, the initial parameters are
 written in file "main/init.lua".

-- "opt.num_processes": 5.
+- `opt.num_processes`: 5.
 The number of threads used.
-- "opt.batch_size"   : 6.
+- `opt.batch_size`   : 6.
 Batch size for each thread.
 (Then the mini_batch would be 5*6 .)
-- "opt.model"        : boundaryMPtr (boundary model); sequenceMPtr (sequence model)
+- `opt.model`        : boundaryMPtr (boundary model); sequenceMPtr (sequence model)

 ## Docker
 You may try to use Docker for running the code.